chiragchandnani10/IDS/README.md

-# Federated Multi-Layered Deep Learning (Fed-MLDL) for IoT Intrusion Detection
+# Federated Multi-Layered Deep Learning (Fed-MLDL) for IoT Intrusion Detection Using Physics Based Hyperparameter Optimization

 ## Overview

 The **Federated Multi-Layered Deep Learning (Fed-MLDL)** project aims to enhance intrusion detection systems (IDS) in the Internet of Things (IoT) environment by utilizing federated learning and physics-based hyperparameter optimization (HPO) techniques.
 With the increasing prevalence of IoT devices and the corresponding surge in cyber-attacks, this project addresses the need for optimized training methods that maintain data privacy across distributed environments.
+[Link to our Paper](https://ieeexplore.ieee.org/document/10857281)

 ## Abstract